JoeSu666/Cartoon_Camera_Filter/README.md

 # Cartoon_Camera_Filter
-Cartoon stylization on landscape picture with pure image processing method
+Cartoon stylization on landscape picture with pure image processing method.
+This is my final project of RPI's ECSE-4540 (introduced by Dr. Richard Radke).
+You can find out the theoritical details of the project in the final_report file.

-cartoon_filter is the code of my project.
+cartoon_filter.py is the code of my project.
 I have put some demo source image in demo_image folder for testing.
 If you want to test your own photo, please put it that folder and named it with number.